 Start at Point State Park – The Heart of Downtown

 Your adventure kicks off at Point State Park, a scenic spot at the confluence of the Allegheny and Monongahela rivers forming the Ohio.
-The park itself is a little oasis in the city with lovely views and open space, perfect for setting the tone.
+The park itself is a little oasis in the city with lovely views and open space, great for setting the tone.

 Here, you’ll learn about Fort Pitt and Fort Duquesne, two historic military sites that played pivotal roles in Pittsburgh’s development.
 The tour’s description highlights that admission is free, making this an easy starting point without extra costs.
 Our guides seem to enjoy sharing stories about how this spot was a strategic military and trading hub long before the modern city took shape.